higlass/higlass/docs/higlass_server.rst

 To retrieve multivec tiles with pre-aggregated rows, a `POST` request can be made to the `/api/v1/tiles` endpoint, with the following request body, where `my_uuid` is the `tilesetUid` for a multivec tileset.
+The request body will be validated against the JSON schema in the `higlass-server` repository [here](https://github.com/higlass/higlass-server/blob/develop/tilesets/json_schemas.py).

 .. code-block:: json